top of page

 A typical day-to-day working on set as a MUA may involve:

-• Keep up-to-date on health and safety.
+• Keeping up-to-date on health and safety.

 7. Where to Find More Information